hypercube-software/Audio-Workshops/site/docs/midi-sysex.md

 - The TX-81z for instance, use Performance mode to talk about Multi mode
 - The TG-33 talk about Multi-mode only

+## Manuals

+Yamaha did a fantastic job to provide all manuals for all devices including the old ones.
+You can get them in their library [here](https://usa.yamaha.com/support/manuals/index.html).

 ## Overview

 Yamaha bulk requests are typed with ASCII identifiers like  `LM  0066SY`, `LM  0065VC` or `LM  0065DR`